Frequently Asked Questions

 Yes.
 We recommend slipping a sheet of wax paper between each tortilla to prevent them from sticking together making it easier to thaw out only what is needed.

 Our products that have the PARVE kosher symbol are Kosher.
-For more information on the Kosher status of specific products, please contact Consumer Engagement.
+For more information on the Kosher status of specific products, please contact Consumer Relations.

 Bread will stay fresh in its packaging at room temperature for several days.
 It is best to keep it in a cool place during hot and humid weather since mould can grow quickly in these conditions.